tymaestro/Slot-Machine-Game/README.md

 ## Acknowledgements

-Thank you to my mentor who gave me very helpful feedback and was ver encouraging during our mentor sessions.
+Thank you to my mentor who gave me very helpful feedback and was very encouraging during our mentor sessions.